Traffic Laws and Safety

 (NRS 484D.495 and 484B.157)

-Children less than 6 years old and less than 57 inches (4 feet 9 inches) tall must ride in an approved child restraint system.
-Children under 2 must ride in a rear-facing child safety seat in the back seat of the vehicle.
-The safety seat may be placed in the front if the air bag is deactivated and there is no back seat, all back seats are in use by children under 2 or the child has special health needs outlined in a physician note.
-(NRS 484B.157)
+Children less than six years old and less than 57 inches (4 feet 9 inches) tall must ride in an approved child restraint system.
+Children under two must ride in a rear-facing child safety seat in the back seat of the vehicle.
+The safety seat may be placed in the front if the air bag is deactivated and there is no back seat, all back seats are in use by children under two or the child has special health needs outlined in a physician note.
+(2021 Assembly Bill 118, NRS 484B.157)

 Visit the National Highway Traffic Safety Administration for guidance on choosing, installing and using the right seat.
 See the DMV Quick Tip brochures in English and Spanish for Nevada laws.
 NHTSA's Parents Central has safety tips on a wide range of topics.